 Confidence in the collection and payment of your international operations

-When it comes to facilitating the collection/payment of your first operations with a little-known counterparty, we can issue/receive a documentary credit as a way to ensure the collection/payment of your international collection and payment operations.
-With this, both the buyer and seller benefit and both are successful in the international transaction.
+When it comes to facilitating the collection/payment of your first transactions with a little-known counterparty, we may issue/receive a letter of credit as a way to ensure the collection/payment of your international transactions.

 At Santander you can issue and manage your commercial paper through our super agile online banking service, with important new features: